ArKT-7/woawin/README.md

 - **22621.1702**
 - **22000.318**

-All the download links you'll find here are straight from official Microsoft sources, so you can be confident that you're getting the real deal—no worries about security or authenticity.
+Each download link provided here is sourced directly from official Microsoft repositories, ensuring you access the genuine Windows 11 images needed for your ARM devices. only the latest version is build using uupdump and uploaded here!

 ### 🛠️ What Are These For?